oiax/tgweb/README.md

 ```

 Note that the top-level element of a page is the `<body>` element.
-The top-level element of a normal HTML page is the `<html>` element, under which are
+The top-level element of a normal HTML document is the `<html>` element, under which are
 the `<head>` element and the `<body>` element.

 The pages will be converted into a complete HTML document and written to the `dist` directory.